uehaj/staticalizer/README.md

 Download source or binary distribution of staticalizer from (https://github.com/uehaj/staticalizer/downloads "here"), and extract it anywhre.
 We call the directory 'STATICALIZER_HOME' (don't neccessary to set it as environment variable).

-Add STATICALIZER_HOME/bin to your PATH environment variable.
+And add 'STATICALIZER_HOME/bin' directory to your PATH environment variable.

 Getting started
 ------------------